Hugo Koblet: Film

 Koblet's life was the subject of a cinema film, Hugo Koblet: Pédaleur de Charme, in 2010.
-It starred Manuel Löwensberg as Koblet, Sarah Bühlmann as his wife Sonja, Chantal Le Moign and Dominique Müller.
+It starred Manuel Löwensberg as Koblet, Sarah Bühlmann as his wife Sonja Buhl, Chantal Le Moign and Dominique Müller.
 It attributed his decline to "doping abuse."
 It was directed by Daniel von Aarburg, who included archive film and interviews with Koblet's contemporaries.